Checking and Refilling Your Oil

 5.)
 Which Oil To Use?

 There are now many different grades of oil available to the modern car consumer.
 It’s always best to check with your service manual to see which kind of oil is recommended for your car.
-However, if you can’t access such information, then many oil-producing companies now offer websites where you can search by model, or even put in your car’s registration, to see which grade of oil they recommend for your car.
+However, suppose you can’t access such information.
+In that case, many oil-producing companies now offer websites where you can search by model, or even put in your car’s registration, to see which grade of oil they recommend for your car.
 Not all oil is the same, some needs changing more often, some synthetic oils are better for older engines or engines that are operating in the cold.
 One of the best places on the net is the Mobil site, which takes into account all these factors and recommends the best product for your situation.
 Also be aware that oil has a shelf life of between 1 – 3 years depending on its type, so make sure you check that your oil is still in date, or it may not provide your engine with the adequate protection.

 6.)
 Add Oil